lucidrains/soundstorm-pytorch/README.md

 - [x] default flash attention to true
 - [x] remove batchnorm, and just use layernorm, but after the swish (as in normformer paper)

+- [ ] add an option to mask out attention to padding (variable lengthed semantic) - should work as is though
 - [ ] option to return list of audio files when generating
 - [ ] turn it into a command line tool
 - [ ] add cross attention and adaptive layernorm conditioning